kvigulis/EbayListingFinder/README.md

 sudo pip install MySQL-python<br>
 sudo pip install selenium<br>

 Download and add 'chromedriver' to the path you want.
-Edit line 4 in findEBayData.py to designate the correct path to 'chromedriver'.<br>
+Edit line 4 in findEBayData.py to designate the correct path to 'chromedriver'.
+Also be sure to have Chrome browser installed https://askubuntu.com/questions/510056/how-to-install-google-chrome<br>
 ```
 first_window = webdriver.Chrome("/home/carl/chromedriver")
 ```